LouisT/KiwiIRC-Plugins/thepb/README.txt

 This is a plugin for TheP(aste)B.in (http://thepb.in/) by Louis T.

-For now, the plugin MUST be stored in: KiwiIRC/client/kiwi/assets/plugins/thepb/ The reason for this is because (for now, until I can find a better way) the paths are hardcoded in index.html.
+To compress everything into a single file, run: node build.js

+add "thepb.html" to conf.client_plugins

 Example:
 conf.client_plugins = [
      "kiwi/assets/plugins/filepicker.html",
-     "kiwi/assets/plugins/thepb/index.html",
-     "kiwi/assets/plugins/lastfm.html",
+     "kiwi/assets/plugins/thepb/thepb.html",
 ];

+You must run build.js each time you edit any of the files.

 This plugin adds 3 commands: /thepb, /paste and /pastebin.
 There will be an "edit" image added to the input area on the far right.
-This plugin also adds a mediaMessage to automatically embed pastes so you they can be viewed without leaving the client.
+This plugin also adds a mediaMessage to automatically embed pastes so they can be viewed without leaving the client.

 This README needs to be improved!